lucachaco/nomadquarter/_blog_posts/havana-cuba-a-trip-back-in-time.md

 <p>
-    I wrote about trinidad on its own post which you can find here.
-[LINK DEL POST DE TRINIDAD]
+    I wrote about Trinidad on its own post which you can find <a href="/blog/colonial-town-and-beach-at-trinidad-cuba/">here</a>.
 </p>